dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 ## Deleting principal/parent entities

 Each relationship that connects two entity types has a principal or parent end, and a dependent or child end.
-For the purpose of this discussion, the dependent/child entity is the one with the foreign key property.
+The dependent/child entity is the one with the foreign key property.
 In a one-to-many relationship, the principal/parent is on the "one" side, and the dependent/child is on the "many" side.
 See [Relationships](xref:core/modeling/relationships) for more information.

 In the preceding examples we were deleting a post, which is a dependent/child entity in the blog-posts one-to-many relationship.
 This is relatively straightforward since removal of a dependent/child entity does not have any impact on other entities.
 On the other hand, deleting a principal/parent entity must also impact any dependent/child entities.
 Not doing so would leave a foreign key value referencing a primary key value that no longer exists.
 This is an invalid model state and results in a referential constraint error in most databases.